Jyväskylä: Geography

 The landscape in Jyväskylä is hilly, forested and full of waters.
 The architect Alvar Aalto compared the hilly landscape of Jyväskylä to Toscana in Italy: "The slope of Jyväskylä ridge is almost like the mountain vineyards of Fiesole".

 Climate

-The defined climate is a subarctic continental (Köppen: Dfc).
+The defined climate is subarctic continental (Köppen: Dfc).
 Because of its northern location, winters are long, snowy, cold, and dark.
 During midwinter, the city receives daylight for only around five hours.
 Summers are mild, with the average daily maximum temperature being 22 °C in July.
 During the summer, Jyväskylä experiences long daylight and white nights i.e. midnight twilight.